Wavesonics/SymSpellKt/Fdic/README.md

 ```

 ## Performance
 Performance varies greatly depending on the combination of machine and dictionary being decoded.
-But `fdic` always
+But `fdic` is always
 superior in both size and speed to both a plain text dictionary, and a GZIPed text dictionary.

 Some Machine/Dictionary combinations show more modest speed improvements, but considering simply GZIPing would have